-Southern State is committed to its mission to provide accessible, affordable and high-quality education to people in southern Ohio.
+The mission of Southern State is to provide accessible, affordable, and high-quality education to people in southern Ohio.
 SSCC's strategic plan represents a unifying guide toward fulfilling the College's mission and living its values.
-Collaboratively, a vision to be Your First Choice College has been cast.
+The strategic plan focuses on four main priorities: (1) Enrollment; (2) Workforce Development; (3) Student Success; and (4) Relevance and Excellence.